About the Journal

 This journal programme cannot read the ORCID iD.
 Please do not add it when you Register or when submitting a paper.

-After Registration, can you Edit your Profile and then insert the ORCID iD, or please send your ORCiD ID, along with the name of the journal to, scholar@sun.ac.za to add to your Profile.
+After Registration, you can Edit your Profile and then insert the ORCID iD, or please send your ORCiD ID, along with the name of the journal to, scholar@sun.ac.za to add to your Profile.

 Stellenbosch University researchers/authors can create an ORCID iD here.

 ORCID iD is a persistent, unique, numeric identifier for individual researchers and creators.
 It distinguishes you from researchers and creators with the same or similar names.
-ORCID iD is similar to ResearcherID, Scopus Author ID, ISNI and other systems for identifying and distinguishing researchers and creators.
+ORCID iD is similar to ResearcherID, Scopus Author ID, ISNI, and other systems for identifying and distinguishing researchers and creators.

 Sponsors